 In 1975, in order to keep pace with emerging technologies, USM tied in with a computer at the University of Wisconsin-Milwaukee via phone, as four small computers were purchased for the Upper School campus.
 In 1981, the School made additional plans for incorporating new technology by starting a fund to computerize the School and extend computer education.

-In a change to campus life, USM graduated its last boarding student in 1976, and in 1983, began a capital fundraising effort to finance consolidation of the Lower, Middle, and Upper Schools on one campus.
+In a change to campus life, USM graduated its last boarding student in 1976, and in 1983, began a capital fundraising effort to finance consolidation of the Lower School, Middle School, and Upper School on one campus.
 The unified campus (on Fairy Chasm Road) opened in 1985 with 770 students.

-In July 2011, current Head of School Laura J. Fuller became the seventh Head of School since the merger.
-Since her arrival, USM has continued to advance and grow in all three divisions, with an enrollment of 1,121 at the start of the 2016-2017 school year.
+In July 2011, current head of school Laura J. Fuller became the eighth head since the merger.
+Since her arrival, USM has continued to advance and grow in all three divisions, with an enrollment of 1,113 at the start of the 2018-19 school year.

 During the 2014-15 school year, our School community gathered together to celebrate 50 years of USM.
 Today, USM continues to provide an excellent educational experience to a diverse student body, preparing them for a lifetime of success.
 Everyone in our School community – students, alumni, parents, grandparents, parents of alumni, and current and former faculty and staff – plays an important role in the continued success of University School of Milwaukee.